randallmitchell/Android-Q-Project-Template/playbooks/setup-new-project.md

 ### 5. Module Configuration
 - Keep or remove example feature module based on requirements
-- Create initial feature modules as specified in the PRD
+- Create initial feature modules as specified by the developer
 - Set up additional library modules if required
 - Update settings.gradle.kts to include all modules